SoCXin/doc/docs/ARM/ST/M4/cmd_agent.rst

 Description
 ~~~~~~~~~~~

-Start :ref:`cmd_remote_agent` and work remotely with your devices from
+Start :ref:`arm` and work remotely with your devices from
 anywhere in the world.
 This command can be run as daemon or added to
 autostart list of your OS.